anandtailwinds/majordomo-ai-docs/golang-api/VectordbProfileInfo.md

 ### NewVectordbProfileInfo

-`func NewVectordbProfileInfo(name string, provider VectordbProviders, endpoint VectordbEndpoint, createdBy string, createdAt int64, lastUpdate int64, ) *VectordbProfileInfo`
+`func NewVectordbProfileInfo(name string, provider VectordbProviders, createdBy string, createdAt int64, lastUpdate int64, ) *VectordbProfileInfo`

 NewVectordbProfileInfo instantiates a new VectordbProfileInfo object This constructor will assign default values to properties that have it defined,